-- industrial action/strike, or - authorised unpaid leave of absence, or - unpaid additional maternity or adoption leave or unpaid shared parental leave, or - unauthorised unpaid absence but only for those members: - to whom the underpin calculation applies, or - to whom the 85 year rule applies and who have not taken out an Additional Pension Contribution (APC) or a Shared Cost APC contract to cover the whole of the pension that would have accrued during the unpaid period..
+- industrial action/strike, or

+- authorised unpaid leave of absence, or

+- unpaid additional maternity or adoption leave or unpaid shared parental leave, or

+- unauthorised unpaid absence of more than 30 days

+- but only for those members:

+- protected by the underpin, or

+- protected by the 85 year rule.

+and who have not taken out an Additional Pension Contribution (APC) or a Shared Cost APC contract to cover the whole of the pension that would have accrued during the unpaid period.
 Compulsory employer contributions to a shared cost APC are limited to a maximum period of 36 months.
-Note that unauthorised unpaid absences will always constitute a break as there is no facility to pay an APC specifically to cover the whole of the pension that would have accrued during such a period of absence.
+In addition, employers will need to provide details to NILGOSC of breaks in members due to: